Honeymoon death accused Shrien Dewani taken to hospital

 "He has been passed medically fit to return home, he will be home later today.

-"He continues to suffer from Post Traumatic Stress Disorder, a condition exacerbated by continuing false revelations in South Africa, and prejudicial comments by the prosecutor there."'Increasingly concerned'
+"He continues to suffer from Post Traumatic Stress Disorder, a condition exacerbated by continuing false revelations in South Africa, and prejudicial comments by the prosecutor there."

 Mr Clifford said: "He's been increasingly ill over the last couple of months, he's been losing weight.